tekeoglan/chat-app/README.md

-# Discord Clone
+# Chat App

-This is a full-stack implementation of a Discord-like application featuring real-time chat, user authentication, and more.
+This is a full-stack implementation of a chat application featuring real-time chat, user authentication, and more.

 ## Overview